DSLsofMath/DSLsofMath/Course2016.md

 questions will be posted this evening.
 OBS! : Be sure to read the lecture notes!!

-2016-03-05: Make sure to work through the practice exam before the exercise session on Wednesday.

 2016-03-04: Practice exam available! [pdf](Exam/2016-Practice/PracticeExam.pdf)
 [lhs](Exam/2016-Practice/PracticeExam.lhs).
 Solutions will be discussed in the exercises session on 2016-03-09.
+(Make sure to work through the practice exam before the exercise session.)

 2016-02-19: Assignment 2 has been posted!

-2016-02-12: Assignment 2 will be announced either Friday,  February 19 or Monday, February 22.
-It will be due Tuesday, 1st of March, 23:59.
-The grading will take place Thursday, 3rd of March, during the exercises session, following the same protocol as for Assignment 1.
+2016-02-12: Assignment 2 will be due Tuesday, 1st of March, 23:59.
+The
+grading will take place Thursday, 3rd of March, during the exercises session, following the same protocol as for Assignment 1.

-2016-01-25: The date of the exam has been changed to 2016-03-15, 14:00.

-2016-01-25: Due to administrative reasons, we are down to one TA, Irene.
-Thanks Victor for your contributions to the course!

 2016-01-22: First assignment has been posted!